explicitworkload/explicitworkload/README.md

 - 💬 Ask me about Tanzu, Cloud Native.
 - 📫 How to reach me: @unagie on telegram, there's also email. johngoh@live.jp.
 - 😄 Pronouns: he/him/they
 - ⚡ Fun fact: I love travelling the world, observing various cultures and how people live their life.
-I love dabbling with electronics, started with fixing broken electronics couple of years back, and never turned back on my interest.
+I love fixing electronics (broken or not), and never turned back on my interest.
+Currently building a (dangerous) UV steriliser with UV-C.

 <!--
 **explicitworkload/explicitworkload** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.